 The Oklahoma State Treasurer provides for the safe and efficient operation of state government through effective banking, investment, and cash management.
-The position of State Treasurer is held by Ken Miller, who assumed office on January 10, 2011.
+The position of state treasurer, the chief elected financial officer of the state, is held by Randy McDaniel, who assumed office on January 1, 2019.

 1. Receiving, depositing, and disbursing all state funds;

 2. Investing temporary surplus funds;

 3. Investing specific funds for other state agencies where authorized;

 4. Requiring banks to furnish collateral sufficient to secure deposits of state and other public funds;